apapadopoulou/ASE-LabAssignments/SourceCodeAnalyzer/README.md

 The `DemoClient` class now only contains code for the instantiation of the `MetricsExporterFactory` object, the `createMetricsExporter` method call and the export of the metrics.

 **Pros:** The instantiation logic is hidden from the `DemoClient` class, as an interface is provided to separate the logic from the client.
 In addition, the `DemoClient` class will not be affected in a future extension of the `MetricsExporter` implementations.

+### Step 3: Implementation of the Null Object pattern on the `MetricsExporter` interface

+A null exporter was created, to be used in the case where the output file type is incorrect.

+The `NullExporter` class implements the `MetricsExporter` interface by printing an error message in the `writeFile` method body.
+The `MetricsExporterFactory` class creates a null exporter whenever the output file type is unknown.

+**Pros:** The null case is handled properly and there is no need to handle the exceptions in the factory or the client class.
+The overall code is simplified and the client class is not required to handle exceptions.

+**Cons:** The pattern should not be used to hide code errors.